tmnnrs/osmm-highways-network-translator/README.md

 # OS MasterMap<sup>&reg;</sup> Highways Network Translator

 ### Introduction
-This translator has been developed to convert OS MasterMap Highways Network data from its native GML into PostGIS and/or GeoPackage using Open Source tools.
+This translator has been developed to convert OS MasterMap Highways Network data from its native GML into PostgreSQL/PostGIS and GeoPackage (GPKG) using Open Source tools.

 <br>